mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mssql.md

 * Using [MindsDB Studio](#mindsdb-studio).
 * Using [mssql client](#mssql-client).

+!!!
+Warning "Install MindsDB"
+    If you want to use Microsoft SQL Server integration, you will need to install MindsDB with pip or from source.
+The reason for this is that you will need to install additonal requirements:
+    ```
+    pip3 install 'pymssql >= 2.1.4' --upgrade
+    ```

 ## Prerequisite

 To connect to your Microsoft SQL Server from MindsDB, you will need to install Microsoft OLEDB Provider driver.